mapping-elections/site/_maps/meae.congressional.congress08.tn.county.md

 The map for this election is incomplete due to the lack of returns at the county level.

-Following the 1800 Census, South Carolina gained two seats in the House of Representatives.
+Following the 1800 Census, Tennessee gained two seats in the House of Representatives.

 Tennessee used a statewide at-large method for electing members to Congress.